 While the kids are writing their compliments, the Star of the Week gets a special page to color.
 This will be the cover of their Star of the Week book (which contains all of the pages of compliments that their classmates wrote).

 I send the book home as a keepsake, which the kids (and parents) love!
 It’s the best feeling when students from years back tell me that they’ve still saved their Star of the Week books.

 If you’d like these book pages to use with your own class, you can find them in my shop and also in the Life Between Summers store on TPT.
 It comes with pages that say “Star of the Week” as well as “Star Student” if you prefer that title.
 The student writing pages come with a choice of dotted or regular lines.

 There are cover pages for 1st, 2nd, and 3rd, grade, which can be customized with your students’ names (the parent letter can be customized with your name as well).
-I will also update the years on the covers each school year.
+And the years on the cover are editable!
 This way, you can continue to use this resource with each new class.

 Do you currently do something in your classroom that’s similar to Star of the Week?
 Or something different?
 I always love to hear new ideas, feel free to share in the comments!